lnthach/Mr-SEQL/README.md

 ```
 python mf_logreg.py saxdir
 ```
 The steps to use SFA representation are similar.
 We provide in the src folder the python script that can work with the [Python port of SFA](https://github.com/sharford5/SFA_Python).
-To combine SFA features and SAX features for classification, simply add both directories to the above command.
+To combine SFA features and SAX features for classification, simply add both directories to the above command:

 ```
 python mf_logreg.py saxdir sfadir